okjulian/graphql.wtf/content/episodes/52-graphql-subscriptions-with-server-sent-events.md

 instructor: instructors/jamie-barton.md
 ---

-GraphQL Subscriptions lays the foundations to subscribe to data changes.
+GraphQL Subscriptions lay the foundations to subscribe to data changes.
 Subscriptions are great for knowing what, and why data changed.
 If you're working with real-time data such as a chat application or notification then GraphQL Subscriptions will get you quite far.

 GraphQL Subscriptions are often used via WebSockets, but we'll leave that for another lesson.
 Today we'll explore using [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) which comes as the default transport mechanism with GraphQL Yoga.